 Launch This button allows launching the command that was entered manually.
 The command will also be launched when the user presses "Enter".
-NOTE In the field for editing commands, you can browse through the variou
+1 NOTE

 In the field for editing commands, you can browse through the various commands that have already been launched, using the Up / Down buttons.
 Command history is stored and re-used each time the web application is launched.